hackclub/hackclub/workshops/python_stock_viewer/README.md

 ```python
 r = requests.get(f'https://finnhub.io/api/v1/quote?symbol=AAPL', headers = header)
 ```
 In this line, we are using `requests.get` to send a HTTP GET request to the API.
-We're passing an argument `symbol=AAPL` into the URL to tell the API what we want.
-We'll be changing the value of the symbol argument later.
+We're passing an argument `symbol=AAPL` into the URL to tell the API what stock we want a value from.
+For this demo, we'll use `AAPL`.
 The part `headers = header` tells the program to set the request headers to the header variable we set earlier, the variable that has our token.
 The value we get back from the request is saved in a variable `r`.

 ## Working with the Response

 Now that we've made the request, how do we handle it?
 The `requests.get` method returns a `Response` object.
-This is a special object defined in the Requests library that has certain attributes we can use to get data.
+This is a special object of a class that's defined in the Requests library.
+That has certain attributes we can use to get data.
 We can get the content of the request using `r.content`.
 So let's add this line:

 ```python
 print(r.content)